What Is Aelf (ELF)? | A Complete Guide to the Blockchain Operating System

 Most notably, though, the project has received considerable investment from numerous venture capital firms.
 Draper Dragon, Blockchain Ventures, FGB Capital, and over 10 other investment firms participated in the token sale.
 In fact, the project has been so popular that the team had to turn down the majority of interested investors after reaching their 55,000 ETH goal within two weeks of starting the sale.

 Still a young project, the aelf team is in the process of building out their product.
 Since the token sale, though, they’ve formed partnerships with Decent, Theta, and U Network.
+They’ve also accomplished a good chunk of their roadmap in a timely manner.

 Aelf began trading in December 2017 and its price has had a turbulent run since then.
-Following the token sale, the ELF price rocketed up from around $0.87 (~0.000068 BTC) to an all-time high of $2.61 (~0.000165 BTC).
+Following the token sale, the ELF price rocketed up from around $0.87 (~0.000068 BTC) to an all-time high, in USD, of $2.61 (~0.000165 BTC).
 This increase was most likely caused by investors simply finding out about the coin.
 Because the project didn’t have a public ICO, it went under the radar as it hit exchanges.

 As with most platform-based coins, product launches and news of notable partnerships should have a positive effect on the price.
+Be on the lookout for news of the main net launch towards the beginning of 2019 as this will most likely have an influence on the price as well.

-Where to buy ELF
+Where to Buy ELF

 There are two major exchanges where you can purchase ELF: Binance and Huobi.
 On Binance, you can exchange BTC and ETH for ELF while on Huobi you can trade BTC, ETH, and USDT.
 Check out our guides on how to buy Bitcoin and buy Ethereum if you’re not sure where to start.